Chad O'Shea: New England Patriots

 In 2009, O'Shea became the wide receivers coach for the New England Patriots.
 O'Shea won his first Super Bowl when the Patriots defeated the Seattle Seahawks in Super Bowl XLIX at the end of the 2014 season.
 On February 5, 2017, O'Shea was part of the Patriots coaching staff that won Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
 O'Shea would stay with the Patriots until the 2019 season.
 He won his third Super Bowl title when the Patriots defeated the Los Angeles Rams in Super Bowl LIII.

 Miami Dolphins

 On February 8, 2019, the Miami Dolphins announced O'Shea as their offensive coordinator when he joined Brian Flores with the Dolphins.
 On December 30, 2019, O'Shea was fired by the Dolphins after one season.

 Cleveland Browns

-On January 19, 2020, O'Shea was hired by the Cleveland Browns as their wide receivers coach and passing game coordinator under head coach Kevin Stefanski who he coached alongside when he was with the Vikings.
+On January 19, 2020, O'Shea was hired by the Cleveland Browns as their wide receivers coach and passing game coordinator under head coach Kevin Stefanski whom he coached alongside when he was with the Vikings.
 O'Shea missed the team's week 17 game against the Pittsburgh Steelers in 2020 due to COVID-19 protocols.

+Kansas City Chiefs

+On January 19, 2026, the Kansas City Chiefs hired O'Shea to serve as their new wide receivers coach.